jchgu/MScThesis/README.md

 # Instructions to Replicators

 Download the data files referenced above.
 Then store them in the folder `data/`, in the format that you download them in.
-Scripts are provided in the same folder.
+The script is provided in the same folder.
 Run `data/Gu-thesis-script.Rmd` to execute all steps in sequence.

 The provided code reproduces